Recoded-Spark-Turkey-2022/Form-validation-lab-Template/README.md

 ## Instructions:

-Create a Form that allows people to register for the website.
+Create the same Form that allows people to register for the website.
+This time use the [React Hook Form library](https://react-hook-form.com/)

 - The form should include a User name.
   `This should not be empty`